dHutchings/auto_digilent/README.md

 Then, close the file (CTRL-X, then "Y").

+5) Disable screensaver.

+edit /etc/xdg/lxsession/LXDE/autostart...... by running sudo nano /etc/xdg/lxsession/LXDE/autostart

+add the following 3 lines to the bottom:
+@xset s noblank
+@xset s off
+@xset -dpms

-5) Setup the options you want the waveforms to boot into.
+6) Setup the options you want the waveforms to boot into.

 Startup waveforms, by running 'waveforms' from a terminal.
 Once it boots, check the option "Open last session on boot"